Maygi/tof-overlay/README.md

 # tof-overlay
 This is an overlay designed to run with **Tower of Fantasy** in the background, that parses useful combat information using the [Sikuli API](http://doc.sikuli.org/).
 It collects data by essentially taking screenshots and looking for text or images - no intrusive memory reading or packet sniffing included!
+It is a [repurpose for a parser I wrote for Maplestory2](https://github.com/Maygi/ms2combatanalyzer).

 ![The TOF Overlay](https://cdn.discordapp.com/attachments/549708292423811074/1047454023881592912/image.png)